FloWsnr/lbm/README.md

 python3 2_phase_sim.py
 ```

+## Results

+When the simulation is running, a **/tmp** folder is created in which the new structure, the .vti files, the capillary pressure
+(lattice Boltzmann unit) and the saturation is stored.
+The Chan-Shen iterates for each pressure step until the density difference
+reaches the convergence threshold.

+## Hints

+### Storage

+The storage capacity on $WORK (250G) is not limited, but obtaining more space there is significantly more challenging and limited.
+More space available on $HPCWORK (1000G).
+On the other hand, $HOME (150G) is reserved only for **truly** valuable data, which means any data that cannot be reproduced within a couple of weeks.
+This is due to its higher cost compared to other storage options.

+### Parallelization

 Scalability and efficiency are not necessarily easy to achieve optimally, but in real-life scenarios,
 they can be reduced to some **fundamental questions and rules** in the first approximation.